luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **Fork:** A copy of an ego.
 - **Forknapping:** Kidnapping a backup or fork.
 - **Fractal:** A “bush robot” TITAN machine with fractal appendages and advanced nanofab capabilities.
-- **The Fringe:** The remote and unpopulated areas of the Solar System.
+- **Fringe, The:** The remote and unpopulated areas of the Solar System.
 - **FTL:** Faster-Than-Light.
 - **Fury:** A transhuman combat biomorph.
 - **Futura:** A biomorph designed for the Lost Generation.